umass-ml4ed/RetICL/README.md

 ## External Code

-Please note that files in the `promptPG` folder are copied from the repo https://github.com/lupantech/PromptPG.
-These files exclusively relate to data processing.
+Files in the `promptPG` folder are copied from the repo https://github.com/lupantech/PromptPG.
 The associated license is copied to `promptPG/LICENSE.md`.